Piedmont Rural Telephone Cooperative, Incorporative

 SECTION 3.
 Joint Membership

-A husband and wife may apply for a joint membership and, subject to their compliance with the requirements of Section 1 of this Article may be accepted for such membership.
+A legally married couple may apply for a joint membership and, subject to their compliance with the requirements of Section 1 of this Article may be accepted for such membership.
 The term “member” used in these bylaws shall be deemed to include a husband and wife holding a joint membership and any provisions relating to the rights and liabilities of membership shall apply equally with respect to the holders of a joint membership.
 Without limiting the generality of the foregoing, the effect of the hereinafter specified actions by or in respect to the holders of a joint membership shall be as follows:

 (a) The presence at a meeting of either or both shall be regarded as the presence of one member and shall constitute a joint waiver of notice of the meeting;